Good Tents: How Long Should a Tent Last For Thru-Hiking

 The real issues with lifespan come from the lifestyle of a thru-hiker.
 The time on the trail adds to the lack of time for TLC.

-Due to the consistent activity of a thru-hiker, the lifespan of a tent can be much shorter than that of standard tent use.
+Due to the consistent activity of a thru-hiker, the lifespan of a tent can be much shorter than that of a standard tent use.

 Thru-hiking requires months and many miles of continuous use on the trail.
 These conditions cause the tent to experience consistent wear and tear, which shortens how long it will last.

-Most tents can withstand at least 1,000 miles and all the conditions that come with them, but each triple crown trail comes in at 2000+ miles.
+Most tents can withstand at least 1,000 miles, and all the conditions that come with them, but each triple crown trail comes in at 2000+ miles.

 After this amount of time, most tents start to show issues.
 But quality materials and maintenance may extend the life of your beloved shelter even further.